George Hendrick: Playing career

-Over 18 seasons, Hendrick posted a .278 batting average with 267 home runs and 1,111 RBI.
+Over 18 seasons, Hendrick posted a .278 batting average with 267home runs and 1,111 RBI.
 His career stats included 941 runs, 1,980 hits, 343 doubles, 59 stolen bases, 567 walks, .329 on-base percentage and a .446 slugging percentage in 7,129 at-bats.
 Playing at all three outfield positions and first base, he compiled a .987 fielding percentage.

 Hendrick began his baseball career in the minor leagues with Burlington in 1968, leading the league with a .327 batting average and 25 doubles.
 He was an all-star four times—twice with Cleveland in 1974 and 1975 and twice with St. Louis in 1980 and 1983—and he finished in the top 15 in league MVP voting four consecutive years between 1980 and 1983.
 Hendrick was one of the first players to hit 100 home runs in each league—150 for the National League and 117 for the American League.
 He was the first MLB player to wear his pant legs down to his ankles.
 He was nicknamed "Jogging George" and "Captain Easy" because of his reputation for not running plays out or giving 100% effort and "Silent George" because of his longstanding policy of not talking to the media.

 Angels beat reporter Lisa Nehus Saxon, one of the first women to cover an MLB team, credited Hendrick for protecting her from Reggie Jackson's harassment and verbal abuse.

 Hendrick played winter ball with the Cangrejeros de Santurce club of the Puerto Rico League, where he won the batting title in the 1973−1974 tournament.
 He also played for the Gold Coast Suns of the Senior Professional Baseball Association in its 1989 inaugural season.